SbongileM/CODSOFT/README.md

 Here is a collection of Python-based desktop GUI applications that were created during a remote CodSoft internship.

 1. To-Do list
-This project aims to create a user-friendly interface for a To-Do application which will help users organize their tasks efficiently.
-It allows the user to create, update and track their To-Do lists.
+<p>This project aims to create a user-friendly interface for a To-Do application which
+will help users organize their tasks efficiently.
+It allows the user to create, update and track their To-Do lists.</p>

 2. Standard calculator
-This project aims to create a simple calculator with basic arithmetic operations using python.
+<p>This project aims to create a simple calculator with basic arithmetic operations using python.
 The calculator prompts the user to input two numbers and an operation of choice, performs a calculation and then displays the result.
 Additional functionalities such as percentage, square root, square and parenthesis were added.
-The calculator can evaluate more than just two numbers.
+The calculator can evaluate more than just two numbers.</p>

 3. Rock-Paper-Scissors
-This project aims to create a user-friendly interface with clear instructions and feedback with the following functionalities:
+<p>This project aims to create a user-friendly interface with clear instructions and
+feedback with the following functionalities:
 - Prompts the user to choose rock, paper, or scissors and generates a random choice for the computer.
 - Determines the winner based on the user's choice and the computer's choice, using the game rules displayed